JJGadgets/jjgadgets.tech/content/posts/2024/ferris-sweep/index.md

 - I wanted Control on a thumb key to make Control+[Z|X|C|V] easier, and ESC on a thumb key because of Vim modes, but also wanted my "to layer 0" or "unlock non-default-layer layer lock" key to be harmless if tapped on the default layer 0.
 What better than to combine all of those as 1 well known key!
 ### Mod-morphs everywhere
 - I use mod-morphs for many things, such as Alt+Tab on default layer (for non-Linux-WM machines like Windows gaming rig), and custom shifted keys like a custom colon key where colon is the unmodded tap and semicolon is the shift tap (easier for both Vim and YAML).
 It was also nicer to not have everything be time-based such as tap-hold or tap-dance.
+### Combos
+- **2024-03-26**: I use combos for some things I would like faster access to, and smashing 2 keys, when placed optimally, is faster than holding a key for a layer and then hitting the target key.
+I frequently use it for hyphen (`-`) and Enter key.
+    - For the Enter key, I have the middle 3 home row keys as the combo activation, which makhes it much safer than putting the Enter key on the thumb keys while I'm still getting used to the thumb pressing more than 1 finger (think preventing accidental form submissions or sending messages), while making it pretty comfortable to activate.
+    - I just smack my 3 middle fingers down harder than my typing force and it reliably activates, unlike my initial combo of the rightmost 2 homerow keys where my pinky and ring finger would frequently press with different forces and timings making it hard to reliably activate.).

 ## ZMK vs QMK